-The availability of disaster assistance has no overall impact on Equifax Risk Score or 90 Day Delinquency (Figure 5 panels E and F).
-The estimated coefficients are close to zero.
-Using the 95% confidence intervals we can rule out an effect of more than 3.5 points in the Equifax Risk Score and a two percentage point change in the number of individuals with a 90 day delinquent account.
-Disaster assistance does appear to prevent increased bill delinquency for tornado victims who are credit-constrained.
-We present these results in the next section.
+The availability of disaster assistance has no overall impact on the Equifax Risk Score (Figure 5 panel E).
+Using the 95% confidence intervals we can rule out an effect of more than 3.5 points.
+Disaster assistance does prevent bill delinquency in the second and third years following a tornado (Figure 5 panel F).
+In the next section we show that this is entirely due to a reduction in bill delinquency for tornado victims who are credit constrained.